Shannan Gilbert was not a Gilgo Beach serial killer victim

 “The medical examiner from Suffolk County said it’s a lesion.
 Which means that it is a defect.
 And they don’t know what.
 They don’t know why it’s there.
 And then they left it alone.”

-As you can see, the report explains that this “lesion” may be the result of a thyroglossal duct cyst or something similar.
+The report explains that this “lesion” may have been the result of a thyroglossal duct cyst or something similar.

-Although these kinds of cysts are relatively rare, they do occur in 7% of people.
+These kinds of cysts occur in 7% of people.
 Furthermore, many cases are asymptomatic.

-This means that Gilbert may have had this kind of cyst (or the remnants of one) without even realizing it.
+Gilbert may have had this type of cyst (or the remnants of one) without knowing.

-Notably, Baden’s independent report did not contradict the Suffolk County Medical Examiner’s view on this lesion.
+Notably, Baden’s independent report did not contradict this view.

 In fact, his report didn’t even mention the hole at all.